-Sequestration (Iron & Manganese) Iron and Manganese are often present in groundwater at levels that can discolor the water or cause it to take on unpleasant odors or tastes.
+Iron & Manganese Removal Iron and Manganese are often present in groundwater at levels that can discolor the water or cause it to take on unpleasant odors or tastes.
 Although the water may still be safe to drink, treatment is often desirable.
-Treatment consists of adding sodium hexametaphosphate to the water.
-This results in a chemical reaction, known as sequestration, which prevents the iron and manganese from forming nuisance particles.
-This treatment technique was discontinued during 2009 when our iron and manganese removal plants went on line.
+Our treatment consists of adding sodium hypochlorite (chlorine) to the water which makes the iron and manganese precipitate out of solution and finally removed by running the water through one of our two filter plants.
+Finish water results show nearly no detections of iron or manganese.